What is Kambo?

 - Is Kambo safe?

-Kambo is 100% safe when administered by a professionally trained, skilled practitioner.
+Although Kambo is very safe when responsibly administered by a knowledgeable, skilled and experienced practitioner, there are just some people that aren’t fit to work with this medicine.
 As an IAKP trained Kambo Practitioner, I follow the IAKP Code of Ethics & Professional Practice, and am fundamentally concerned with the safety and welfare of all those who receive Kambo.

-Due to the contraindications, cautions and considerations, it is extremely important for all people to disclose any health issues prior to taking Kambo, to ensure this medicine is the right medicine for you.
+Due to the contraindications, cautions and considerations, it's extremely important for all people to disclose any current or historical health issues prior to taking Kambo, to ensure this medicine is the right medicine for you.

-This is the right way to ensure the utmost safety for all who take Kambo and to avoid accidents and mistakes from those with contraindications who should not have been taking Kambo.
+This is the critical to ensure the utmost safety for all who take Kambo, and to avoid accidents and mistakes from those with contraindications who should not have been taking Kambo in the first place.

 - Is Kambo legal?